 Pain Management, Spine, & Sports Medicine Physicians located in Parsippany, NJ

 A shoulder injury can stop you from lifting even moderately heavy or light objects, sleeping comfortably, or working productively.
-If you have shoulder pain or immobility, Mehul Shah, DO, Andrew Sim, MD, Ketan Patel, MD, and the team at Interventional Pain Consultants in Parsippany and Brick, New Jersey, can help you manage it with some of the most modern and advanced procedures available.
+If you have shoulder pain or immobility, Kevin Elaahi, MD, Benjamin Kim, MD, and the team at Interventional Pain Consultants in Parsippany, New Jersey, can help you manage it with some of the most modern and advanced procedures available.
 To explore shoulder pain treatments and restore your shoulder function, book a consultation by phone or book online today.

 Your shoulders are two ball-and-socket joints that you use every single day.
 Connecting your arms to your torso, they allow for full arm movements and have a wide range of movement thanks to your rotator cuffs.

 A rotator cuff is a group of four tendons within the shoulder that connect the muscles to the bones.
 There are near-endless ways to injure one or more of these tendons or any other structure in the shoulder, including sports injuries, car accident injuries, work injuries, and repetitive movements that you perform every day.

 Specific shoulder injuries or conditions include:

 Your provider at Interventional Pain Consultants assesses your shoulder pain by asking you to move the joint in various ways.
 If you struggle to lift your arm above your head, for example, it could indicate tendon swelling or bone damage.
 They may use X-ray or magnetic resonance imaging (MRI) for a full view of the damage within the joint to confirm a diagnosis.

 When should I see a doctor for shoulder pain?